yvonnejansen/KidNamer/README.md

 # Description

-The app allows two people to find names they prefer the most by independently and asynchronously rating name suggestions over a period of time (e.g., a few weeks or months).
-At any time, each of the two persons can open the app and suggest a new name, or rate a name chosen at random from a corpus.
-Each of the two persons could, for example, rate about ten names a day.
-When person A opens the app, they will be invited to rate the names that person B has rated, but will not see B's ratings.
+Kid namer allows two people to find names they prefer the most by independently and asynchronously rating name suggestions over a period of time.
+At any time, each of the two persons can open the app and suggest new names, or rate names chosen at random from a corpus.
+Each of the two persons could, for example, rate about ten names a day, over the course of a few weeks or months.
+When a person opens the app, they will be invited to rate the new names that the other person has rated, though they will not see their ratings.
+They will also not know whether a name has been manually added by the other person or chosen randomly by the system.
 This secrecy ensures independent rating, which for example prevents situations where both people like a name but think the other person does not like it, and will thus never mention it.
-The two people are of course free to discuss at any time, especially about which criteria they think are the most important.
+The two people are of course free to discuss at any time, especially about which criteria they think are important when choosing a name.

-The app is a web app that works on any platform and does not require to install anything, once the sever has been set up (see below).
-Currently, **setting up this app requires good computer knowledge**.
+Kid namer is a web app that works on any platform and does not require to install anything, once the sever has been set up (see below).
+However, **setting up and customizing this app currently requires solid computer knowledge**.
 Hopefully it won't be the case in the future.

 # User interface